ChrisKurz/Matter/doc/Matter_Device_Door_Lock.md

 7. Open a terminal program (e.g. Putty) and see logs from the development board.
 Default settings for terminal program: 115200 Bd, 8 databits, 1 stop bit, no parity

-## Matter Device Commissioning
+## Commissioning of the Matter Accessory using Matter Controller
+You must provide the Matter Controller with network credentials, which will be further used during device commissioning procedure to configure the device with a Thread network.

+1. Write down the discriminator and setup PIN code:

 The Matter Controller uses a 12-bit value called __discriminator__ to discern between multiple commissionable device advertisements, as well as a 27-bit __setup PIN code__ to authenticate the device.
-You can find these values in the logging terminal of the device (e.g. Putty).
+You can find these values in the UART logging terminal of the device (e.g. Putty).
 Here is an example how the output in the terminal might look like:

        I: 254 [DL]Device Configuration:
        I: 257 [DL] Serial Number: TEST_SN